quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part13_Summary.md

 #### Programming Exercise: n-step TD
-Background context: The text describes an exercise where you need to show that the error in \(n\)-step TD can be written as a sum of TD errors under certain conditions.
+Background context: The text describes an exercise where you need to show that the error in $n$-step TD can be written as a sum of TD errors under certain conditions.
 It also mentions experimenting with different algorithms to determine their effectiveness.

-:p What is the objective of the programming exercise on \(n\)-step TD?
+:p What is the objective of the programming exercise on $n$-step TD?
 ??x
-The objective of the programming exercise is to demonstrate that the \(n\)-step error used in the update rule can be written as a sum of TD errors, assuming value estimates do not change from step to step.
+The objective of the programming exercise is to demonstrate that the $n$-step error used in the update rule can be written as a sum of TD errors, assuming value estimates do not change from step to step.
 Additionally, you are asked to experimentally determine if an algorithm using this approach would perform better or worse than other methods.

 x??